 Claim for Extension of Time (EoT) and Associated Cost

-How to prepare a Claim for Extension of Time (EoT) and Associated Cost?
+How to prepare a claim for extension of time (EoT) and associated cost?Find information about:

-- How to prepare the claim for extension of time (EoT)?
+Introduction to the claim for extension of time

 Claims are very widespread in the construction industry and very often lead to frustration on the part of the contractor as well as the client.